-#2.
-Perform a feasibility analysis on whether a certain requirement is correct or not and also if it can be tested or not.
+#2) Perform feasibility analysis on whether a certain requirement is correct or not and also if it can be tested or not.

-#3.
-Unless a separate performance/security or any other form of test teams exists- it is our job to make sure that all nonfunctional requirements have to be taken into consideration.
+#3) Unless a separate performance/security or any other form of test teams exist- it is our job to make sure that all nonfunctional requirements have to be taken into consideration.

 To sum up, SRS review results in: